Amaterra/new-field-add-plugin/readme.txt

 following this path: wp-content -> plugins.
 Once the "new-field-add-plugin" folder is moved into the "plugins" folder, refresh the WordPress plugins page and activate the plugin.
 Upon activation, a new field will appear in the WooCommerce product editing section and a new tab will be added to the WordPress admin panel.

+P.S. make sure that the path of the "test-custom-field-main.php" file matches the given path: wp-content -> plugins -> new-field-add-plugin -> new-field-add-plugin.php